 grant all privileges on theitstuff.* to [email protected]; flush privileges;

-We have used 2 commands here.
+We have used two commands here.
 The first one grants all privileges on all tables of the database called theitstuff to the user named rishabh.
 The next one flushes all privileges options and sets them active.
 Now we need to actually test if the operation we intended has worked or not.

 We will now login as rishabh and try to see databases it has access to.